Skip to main content

 whether the server supports the Hybrid key exchange.
 To address this

-uncertainty, the client can adopt one of two strategies:
+uncertainty, the client can adopt one of three strategies:

 1. Sending Both Traditional and Hybrid Key Exchange Algorithms: In